mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 008 - Use Spec-Driven Development with AI/readme.md

 Set up a persistent context while you learn.

-Create a *.md* file to store project rules that the AI cannot guess.
+Create a *.md* file to store project rules that the AI can't guess.

 # Benefits 🎯